HitanshBhatt/UofTHacksX/README.md

 # MentalBase
 ## Functionality
-MentalBase is a platform where one can access mental health resources, converged at one place.
-You can anonymously talk to an Artificial Intelligence bot, or if you're comfortable, an agent who will not know who you are unless you choose to disclose that information.
-You can type in any concerns to the bot and it will provide you with a list of resources that match your search query.
-Furthermore, if you're seeking for more human-like responses, or are just looking for someone to talk to, you can chat with an agent and they will help you to the best of their abilities.
-The bot and the agent will provide resources for mental health that are offered particularly to university students to better cater their needs.
-If you feel comfortable sharing your information, the bot will run through your responses to provide you extra information, suchlike resources closer to your physical location, tailored mental health services, etc..
+MentalBase is a ChatBot, connecting a student seeking mental health needs to a centralized platform where one can access mental health resources.
+MentalBase allows the student to:
+- Anonymously talk to an Artificial Intelligence bot and in return, provide a list of mental health resouces relevant to the search query
+- Speak to an agent anonymously, who will not know who you are unless you choose to disclose that information